 Hot Press Comb Classic: Kentucky Maid SPKM 27 Straightening Comb

 Another classic from Kentucky Maid.
-The way of use is the same for all the old-fashioned tools: heat it over an open fire, wait about 30 seconds and comb your chevelure starting with the roots.
+The way of use is the same for all the old-fashioned tools: heat it over an open fire, wait about 30 seconds, and comb your chevelure starting with the roots.
 It may take a little bit of practice to use it properly and not let the comb cool down.
 This was the only tool your grandmother could use to hot comb hair.
-You can ask her advice if you like.
+You can ask her for advice if you like.

 Kentucky Maid is a respected brand that is mostly known for making hot combs for black hair.
 The teeth on this one will suit hair of moderate thickness, but we wouldn’t recommend you to work the coarse hair with it.
 The hot comb with metal teeth is not good for fine hair either: better find yourself a ceramic hot comb.

 The result is not so evident as the one you get using an electric hot comb or flat iron, but sometimes pressing natural hair with a tool like this is a much more handy procedure than expensive salon treatments.